Siddarth Sundar - Senior Product Manager, Wi-Fi Solutions

 Uplink Power Consumption (High Throughput)

-Finally, while MIMO architectures and newer standards like 802.11ac/ax can offer higher data rates, this often comes at the expense of Transmit (Tx) and Receive power consumption.
+Finally, while MIMO architectures and newer standards, such as 802.11ac/ax can offer higher data rates, which often comes at the expense of Transmit (TX) and Receive power consumption.
 For IoT systems with limited bandwidth requirements, 802.11 b/g/n can offer the right compromise of throughput, power consumption, and cost.

 For many IoT applications, most of the time is spent in the idle mode, not transmitting data.
-The Wi-Fi standards have two mechanisms to reduce power consumption when the device is not sending or receiving data:
+The Wi-Fi standards have two mechanisms to reduce power consumption when the device is not sending or receiving data, as follows:

 Delivery Traffic Indication Message (DTIM) Intervals: Wi-Fi access points send out a beacon every 100 ms. The standard allows the AP to only send broadcast or multicast data every ‘n’ beacons (defined as the DTIM interval), allowing the client to sleep for multiple beacons.
-This is valuable for power saving, since listening to each beacon consumes a lot of Receive current, and this Receive current typically dominates average current consumption.
+This is valuable for power saving because listening to each beacon consumes a lot of Receive current, which typically dominates average current consumption.
 The longer the DTIM interval, the more the power savings.
 However, this comes at the cost of higher latency.

 Figure 2.
 Power Save Power Consumption

-Wi-Fi association and disassociation involves several message exchanges between the device and the access point.
-This means transmittingandreceivingseveralpacketsandthepowerconsumptionassociatedwithit.
-To save the maximum amount o fpower, the station can completely dissociate from the access point and go in shutoff mode (where the device can sometimes consume < 1 μA of current).
-However, this means that the client has to re-associate with the AP every time it wants to send data (which can take up to a few seconds).
+Wi-Fi association and disassociation involves several message exchanges between the device and the access point, which means transmitting and receiving several packets and the power consumption associated with it.
+To save the maximum amount of power, the station can completely dissociate from the access point and go in shutoff mode (where the device can sometimes consume < 1 μA of current).
+However, this means that the client has to re-associate with the AP every time it wants to send data, which can take up to a few seconds.

 This association process adds significant latency to any information that needs to be communicated and results in significant power consumption during this period.
 In addition, the device cannot receive any information when it is dissociated, which means remote wakeup via Wi-Fi is not possible.

 However, this can be a very useful strategy to save a lot of power.
-Devices like ordering buttons (push button to order a specific item to be delivered) are only used sporadically, perhaps a few times a month.
+Devices, such as ordering buttons (push button to order a specific item to be delivered) are only used sporadically, perhaps a few times a month.
 Additionally, latency of a few seconds in such a device is acceptable.
-Staying dissociated from the Wi-Fi access point, and only re-associating on a button push to transmit information, allows such devices to have multi-year lifetimes on a small battery.
+Staying dissociated from the Wi-Fi access point and only re-associating on a button push to transmit information allows such devices to have multi-year lifetimes on a small battery.

 Unlike many wireless protocols, Wi-Fi power consumption is significantly impacted by RF performance and network conditions: